manishdwibedy/QualiMed/INSTALLATION.md

 The application is now ready to generate test cases using the Gemini API.

+#### **Step 5: Configure ALM Integrations (Optional)**

+QualiMed supports integration with ALM (Application Lifecycle Management) tools like Jira, Polarion, and Azure DevOps to create test cases directly in these systems.

+1. Copy `config.example.ts` to `config.ts` in the project root.
+2. Fill in your credentials for the desired ALM platforms:

+    **Jira Configuration:**
+    - `instanceUrl`: Your Jira instance URL (e.g., `https://mycompany.atlassian.net`)
+    - `userEmail`: Your Jira account email
+    - `apiToken`: Generate an API token from your Atlassian account settings
+    - `projectKey`: The key of the project where test cases will be created (e.g., `PROJ`)

+    **Polarion Configuration:**
+    - `serverUrl`: Your Polarion server URL (e.g., `https://polarion.mycompany.com`)
+    - `username`: Your Polarion username
+    - `password`: Your Polarion password
+    - `projectId`: The ID of the project where work items will be created (e.g., `HealthApp`)

+    **Azure DevOps Configuration:**
+    - `organization`: Your Azure DevOps organization name (e.g., `myorg`)
+    - `project`: The name of the project where work items will be created (e.g., `MyProject`)
+    - `personalAccessToken`: Generate a Personal Access Token from Azure DevOps settings
+    - `workItemType`: The type of work item to create (e.g., `Test Case`)

+3. Ensure `config.ts` is added to your `.gitignore` to prevent committing sensitive information.
+4. In the application UI, when viewing generated test cases, select the desired ALM platform and click "Create Ticket" to integrate with your configured ALM system.

 ---

 ### Part B: Using Local LLMs with Ollama